mharty3/mharty3.github.io/_til/docker/bind-mounts.md

 ---
-title: 'Creating a bind mount into a docker container (docker)'
+title: "Creating a bind mount into a docker container (docker)"
 ---
 By default, data in a container does not persist when a running container is stopped.
 Also, it is difficult to get data out of a running container if it is needed by another process.